caikit/website/docs/architecture_layers.md

 ## 4. AI Domain Interfaces

 The `caikit.interfaces` module is the home of concrete AI data structures and `task` definitions.
 These definitions act as a taxonomy of domains and problems within those domains to help standardize interfaces across implementations in derived libraries.
-Generally speaking, a `domain` is defined by the standard input data type for a group of problems using the canonical acadamic name (e.g. `nlp` for text-based problems, `vision` for image-based problems).
-There are certainly problems which span domains and/or don't align with the semantic meaning of the academic name (e.g. code generation which is text based, but not natural language).
+Generally speaking, a `domain` is defined by the standard input data type for a group of problems using the canonical academic name (e.g. `nlp` for text-based problems, `vision` for image-based problems).
+There are certainly problems that span domains and/or don't align with the semantic meaning of the academic name (e.g. code generation which is text based, but not natural language).

 ### Domain Data Model